jst-cyr/YouTubeCompetitorDashboard/Lesson9-AzureFunctions/README.md

 # Lesson 9 - Adding Azure Functions

 In the previous lesson, the application was updated to TypeScript in preparation for a later move to Next.js.
 Now, we are going to move our business logic into [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) and out of the JavaScript.
-This will allow for the code to run regularly, even when the website is not being visited.

-This will also extend our Airtable integration to store historical data.
+This will allow us to move API keys into server-side code with minimal changes to our application.

 ## Technology used
 - YouTube Channel API (v3): https://www.googleapis.com/youtube/v3/channels